List of Assassination Classroom characters: Class 3-E

 She is a student of Class 3-E who uses aspects of chemistry to her advantage in assassination.
 Manami is naive, guileless and honest; when she has hands bottles of poison over to Koro-sensei, she informs him of their intoxication, but begs him to drink them anyway.
 Manami admits that she is terrible with language and speech and has difficulty to communicate with others due to this.
 She favours math and chemical formulas because the solutions are precise and unambiguous and deems clever wordplay and analyses of complicated emotions as unnecessary.
 After Koro-sensei's lesson, she gradually grasps the concept that the power of language is also important, and not simply science alone.
-Her first friends are Kanzaki and Kayano, and she also becomes close with Karma, who develops a small crush on her.
+Her first friends are Kanzaki and Kayano, and she also becomes close with Karma.
 After graduation, she shown to work together with Takebayashi as a scientist, using her knowledge of Koro-sensei's biology to develop medical breakthroughs.